buddly27/champollion/doc/directive.rst

 * module-alias:
     String element to replace the module name.

+* module-path-alias:
+    String element to replace the module path.

 * force-partial-import:
     Indicate whether each import statement display within the module should be indicated with partial import.